the-road-to-learn-react/the-road-to-learn-react/manuscript/chapter3.md

 You will need to know about React lifecycle methods before you can start to fetch data in your components by using an API.
 These methods are a hook into the lifecycle of a React component.
 They can be used in ES6 class components, but not in functional stateless components.

 Do you remember when a previous chapter taught you about JavaScript ES6 classes and how they are used in React?
-Apart from the `render()` method, there are several methods that can be overwritten in a React ES6 class component.
+Apart from the `render()` method, there are several methods that can be overridden in a React ES6 class component.
 All of these are the lifecycle methods.
 Let's dive into them:

 You already know two lifecycle methods that can be used in an ES6 class component: `constructor()` and `render()`.